-87 Talley, The Origins of the Liturgical Year, 120.
+&lt;sup>71 Talley, The Origins of the Liturgical Year, 120.

-88Roll, Toward the Origins of Christmas, 94.
+&lt;sup>72Roll, Toward the Origins of Christmas, 94.

-89 Juan García, Tradiciones de España, 67.
+&lt;sup>73 Juan García, Tradiciones de España, 67.

-The Apostles' Creed thus serves as both a theological anchor and a call to action.
-It invites believers to live out their faith in the world, proclaiming the good news of Jesus Christ and embodying the love and grace that His coming represents.
-In this way, the Twelve Days of Christmas become more than just a festive interlude; they are a time for deep spiritual engagement and a renewed commitment to the gospel.90
+Twelve Days of Christmas become more than just a festive interlude; they are a time for deep spiritual engagement and a renewed commitment to the gospel.